Membership General Information

-- Instant access to network of ~900 makers in the Southern Highlands with varied experience in their craft; to be utilized for collaborative projects, research on techniques or marketing experience, as well as building your creative community.
+- Instant access to a network of ~900 makers in the Southern Highlands with varied experience in their craft; to be utilized for collaborative projects, research on techniques or marketing experience, as well as building your creative community.

 - Four brick and mortar retail opportunities serving as a shared marketplace with work from other juried makers to capitalize on a strong collective of craft.